 Spector and Steinberger not only captivated bassists with their designs — they launched an entirely new subcategory of electric bass.
 Not long after the NS-2 arrived in 1979, did players start to see more and more contoured, rounded basses sporting natural finishes from Ibanez, Warwick and others.
 Now, 40 years later, that style remains and Stuart Spector’s designs have stayed largely the same as the originals, adding modern refinements like chambered wings, updated pickups and hardware along the way.

-We were lucky enough to talk with Stuart Spector about his early days developing the NS-1 with Ned Steinberger, his latest project in the Timbre acoustic bass lineup, and why he thinks bassists are more open to new ideas in their instruments than guitarists.
+We were lucky enough to talk with Stuart Spector about his early days developing the NS-1 with Ned Steinberger, his Timbre acoustic bass lineup, and why he thinks bassists are more open to new ideas in their instruments than guitarists.

 zZounds: Tell me a bit about your time performing music before you started as a luthier.